A Unified Approach for Maximizing Continuous DR-submodular Functions: Comments on previous results in literature

 Consider the set $\C{K} = \{ (x,y) \in [0, 1]^2 \mid x + \lambda y \leq 1 \}$ for some value of $\lambda$ to be specified and let $F((x, y)) = Gx$.
 Clearly we have $\x^* = (1, 0)$.
 Thus, for any $\delta > 0$, we have

 It follows that when $\lambda \leq \frac{1}{\delta} - 1$, then $\C{K}'$ is non-empty and $\x^*_\delta = (1 - \lambda \delta, \delta)$.
 Then we have

-\todo{minor - here $\C{K}$ depends on $\lambda$ for this example, not vice versa as stated, if I understood it correctly. ``Without restricting ourselves to convex sets with ``controlled'' geometry and without including a term, such as $\frac{1}{r}$ in Theorem~\ref{T:main_offline}, we would not be able to use this method to obtain an error bound.'' -- does the 'control' refer specifically to this example by the choice of $\lambda$ or refer more broadly?
-We might want to have a paragraph break between statements specific to this example and general statements (i.e. ``We note that while\dots'' might be applicable generally.} Therefore, \eqref{EQ:chen_69} is correct if and only if $\lambda \leq \sqrt{d}=\sqrt{2}$.
+Therefore, \eqref{EQ:chen_69} is correct if and only if $\lambda \leq \sqrt{d}=\sqrt{2}$.
 Since this does not hold in general as $\lambda$ depends on the geometry of the convex set, this equation is not true in general making the overall proof incorrect.
 The issue here is that $\lambda$, which depends on the geometry of the convex set $\C{K}$, should appear in \eqref{EQ:chen_69}.
 Without restricting ourselves to convex sets with ``controlled'' geometry and without including a term, such as $\frac{1}{r}$ in Theorem~\ref{T:main_offline}, we would not be able to use this method to obtain an error bound.
 We note that while their analysis has an issue, the algorithm is still fine.
 Using a proof technique similar to ours, their proof can be fixed, more precisely, we can modify \eqref{EQ:chen_69} in a manner similar to \eqref{EQ:corrected_69_A} and~\eqref{EQ:corrected_69_C}, depending on the case, and that will help fix their proofs. \end{enumerate}